Clinical Data Managers

 Work Environment

 Clinical data managers spend part of their day on computers, gathering and reviewing information and data, creating reports, and using e-mail.
-They also spend time in meetings with coworkers, supervisors, consultants, and others involved in data management projects.
-Some travel may be involved for meetings, presentations, and brainstorming sessions with top executives at other offices and at cl...
+They also spend time meeting with coworkers, supervisors, consultants, and others involved in data management projects.
+Some travel may be involved for meetings, presentations, and brainstorming sessions with top executives at other offices and at client...

 Outlook

-The outlook for clinical data managers is bright, according to the U.S. Department of Labor's Occupational Information Network (O*NET).
-The large amount of data that continues to be available online will create more job opportunities for data managers at health care organizations and research centers.
+The outlook for clinical data managers is bright, according to the U.S. Department of Labors Occupational Information Network (O*NET).
+The large amount of data that continues to be available online, and the increasing use of AI to collect and analyze this data, will create more job opportunities for data managers at health care organizations and research centers.